brainfinance/StackdriverLogging/README.md

 You can use this LogHandler in combination with the Stackdriver logging agent https://cloud.google.com/logging/docs/agent/installation and a matching json format google-fluentd config (/etc/google-fluentd/config.d/example.conf) to automatically send your JSON logs to Stackdriver.

-Here's an example google-fluentd conf file that monitors a json based logfile and send new log entries to Stackdriver
+Here's an example google-fluentd conf file that monitors a json based logfile and send new log entries to Stackdriver:
 ```
 <source>
     @type tail